lucasmartinoia/LatamQuants/README.md

 # LatamQuants
-Python platform to facilitate backtesting and realtime trading strategy execution.
+A Python platform designed to facilitate backtesting and real-time trading strategy execution.

 ## Requiriments
 ```